How to Automatically Start or Reattach to a tmux Session with SSH #

 When working on remote servers, maintaining persistent workflows can save a lot

 of time and effort.
-By combining SSH
+By combining SSH with tmux, you can ensure that a session

 starts automatically upon connection—or reattaches to an existing one.
 This

-code snipped demonstrates how to configure your .ssh/config
+code snipped demonstrates how to configure your .ssh/config file to achieve

 this.